 Archaeological Research in Priddy

-Dr Jodie Lewis, University of Worcester writes:
+Dr Jodie Lewis of the University of Worcester writes:

-Priddy parish contains a wealth of archaeological sites ranging from earlier prehistory to the 20th century, including nationally and internationally important funerary and ritual sites, settlements, agricultural structures and the remains of extractive activities.
 However, our understanding of the typology, development and chronology of these sites, the relationships between them and their associated material culture is poor, limited by the lack of modern excavation.
 As a result, many of the archaeological sites are of uncertain date and function, making it difficult to generate interpretations.
 These interpretations are not only of academic value but can also be used to enhance community engagement with their local heritage and aid management and conservation strategies.

 I have been researching the archaeological landscape of Priddy since 1995 and have been leading the popular archaeological guided walks at the Festival since 2001.
 I carry out annual research excavations on the Mendip Hills and for the last six years these have been in Priddy.
 The sites I have investigated range in date from the Neolithic to the Post-Medieval and are providing vital new insights into the origins and development of Priddy parish, from the prehistoric period to the present day.